Paleva/BankATMsim/document.md

 * Trying to understand how things work
 * Session handling

+# Known bugs/problems
+* No bound checking
+* Buffer overflows are very much possible
+* Session tokens get created for every request.
+Meaning that there's a very big memory leak...
+(About 1KiB of leaked memory for every request lol)
+* EXIT "request" is not fully implemented.
+Only the connection gets closed between the server and client, but the session "token" is still present in the bank process

 # Features that should be added
 - [x] Full input validation
 - [ ] Improved "UI"